-The "key audit matters" means that the independent auditor has used their professional judgment to audit the most important matters on the 2021 consolidated financial statements of Chunghwa Group.
-The key audit matters have been responded to in the process of auditing the consolidated financial statements as a whole and forming an audit opinion; therefore, the independent auditor does not express an opinion on these matters separately.
+The "key audit matters" means that the independent auditor has used their professional judgment to audit the most important matters on the 2021 individual financial statements of Chunghwa Chemical Synthesis & Biotech Co., Ltd..
+The key audit matters have been responded to in the process of auditing the individual financial statements as a whole with an audit opinion formed; therefore, the independent auditor does not express an opinion on these matters separately.

-The key audit items from the 2021 consolidated financial statement of Chunghwa Chemical Synthesis and Biotech Co., Ltd. are presented below:
+The key audit items of the 2021 individual financial report of Chunghwa Chemical Synthesis & Biotech Co., Ltd. are presented below: